pregan23/u3_lesson_express_sequelize/README.md

 Router.delete('/:twert_id', controller.DeleteTwert)
 ```

-Test this in your rest client by sending a `delete` request:
+Test this in your REST client by sending a `delete` request:

 - `DELETE` : `http://localhost:3001/api/feed/<Some Twert Id>`